omegaml/omegaml/docs/source/guide/clusters/restapi.rst

 Asynchronous API execution
 ++++++++++++++++++++++++++

-The omega|ml REST API by default is synchronous, however model, script and notebook tasks can be run asynchronously.
+The omega-ml REST API by default is synchronous, however model, script and notebook tasks can be run asynchronously.
 To do this, add :code:`async=1` as query parameter: